Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{enumerate} \item $\gamma_0'$ tightens to a geodesic and is not contained in a single leaf of $\Lambda'$.
 Since the leaves of $\Lambda'\cap \Sigma$ are geodesic, $\gamma_0'$ cannot have any tangencies with leaves of $\Lambda'$.
 Thus, using \cref{lem:lambdaprime} we can also homotope $\gamma_0$ to be transverse to $\F$ and decrease $N_{\xtan}$. \item $\gamma_0'$ tightens to an arc contained in a wall of $\bd \guts'$.
 Note that distinct components of the guts have distinct boundary leaves, so this arc is really contained in a single wall of some component of $\guts'$.
 If $\gamma_0=\gamma$, then by the correspondence in \cref{lem:lambdaprime} we have successfully compressed $\gamma$ into a leaf and we're done.
 Otherwise, using the correspondence in \cref{lem:lambdaprime}, we can compress $\gamma_0$ into $\guts$ which reduces $N_{\xtan}$ by 1.
 If $\gamma_0$ shares an endpoint with $\gamma$, then $N_{\xess}+N_{\xiness}$ remains constant.
 See \cref{subfig:tighten2p}.
 Otherwise, $N_{\xess}+N_{\xiness}$ decreases by one (although each could individually increase).
-Therefore, the objective function decreases.
+Therefore, the complexity function decreases.
 See \cref{subfig:tighten2} for an example in which $N_{\xtan}$ decreases from 1 to 0 and $N_{\xess}+N_{\xiness}$ decreases from 2 to 1. \item $\gamma_0'$ approaches $\guts'$ during tightening.
 Then there is a subarc of $\gamma_0'$ which wraps around $\bd \guts'$, making contact along a subarc of Euclidean angle $>\pi$.
-This arc must have a tangency to $\Lambda'$.
+Walking around the singularity, one meets a prong every $\pi$ radians.
+Thus, the arc will cross at least two prongs of the singularity.\plabel{fix2:subarc} This arc must have a tangency to $\Lambda'$.
 Push $\pi$ of the corresponding subarc of $\gamma_0$ into $\guts$ so as to decrease $N_{\xtan}$ by exactly one.
 See \cref{subfig:tighten3}.
 We claim that the new arc created is essential so that $N_{\xess}$ increases by one.
 This fact crucially uses the assumption that the saddle region is an ideal $n$-gon bundle for some $n\geq 4$.
 A pair of walls of such a saddle region which are separated by two prongs must have distinct lifts in the universal cover of the solid torus saddle region.
 Therefore, the endpoints of the newly created arc in $\guts$ lie in different walls in this $\Z$-cover and so the new arc is essential.
-In total, the objective function has decreased. \end{enumerate}
+In total, the complexity function has decreased. \end{enumerate}

 It follows that the minimizer $\gamma$ has $N_{\xtan}=N_{\xiness}=0$, so every tangency between $\gamma$ and $\F$ occurs inside an essential arc in $\guts$.
 Finally, we pull each component of $\gamma \cap \guts$ tight so as to contain either 0 or 1 tangencies with $\F$.
 The arc $\gamma$ is now efficient. \qedhere